Enter your email address to download a prospectus

 You must be employed in a supervisory or managerial position to undertake this course i.e. head groom or yard manager.
 If you are not working directly in a supervisory role but wish to undertake this qualification to enhance your prospects of progressing into such a position, please contact us and speak to a member of our work-based learning team to discuss your suitability for the programme.

-If you have a level 4 (or above) qualification, from May 2017 you are now still able to undertake this apprenticeship if your current qualification is in an unrelated subject.
-If your existing qualification is in a similar subject you will not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 3 Diploma in Work-based Horse Care and Management as a standalone qualification.
+If you have a level 3 (or above) qualification in a similar subject you will not be able to undertake this apprenticeship, in which case you may wish to undertake the City & Guilds Level 3 Diploma in Work-based Horse Care and Management as a standalone qualification.

 Apprenticeship fees are payable by the employer.
 Prior to commencing the course an invoice will be issued for the total course fee.
 There are, however, several payment options to choose from: